BA Humanities Pathways

 Three BA Humanities pathways are housed in the School of English, Drama, Film and Creative Writing

-Click on any of the titles above to download First Year information for the pathway you're interested in.
-Scroll down for descriptions of each of the pathways including contact information in case you need further information.
+Click on any of the above links for the pathway you are interested in.
+Course Information for Stage 1, Stage 2 and Stage is listed.
 If the English pathway you're interested in is not listed, that means it is administered in a different School.
 Click here for more information about English, European and World Literature; Classics, History and English; or Music, Drama and Film.
-Or contact Niall Dennehy, BA Humanities Programme Manager: firstname.lastname@example.org.
+Or contact BA Humanities Programme Manager, Amy Smith: firstname.lastname@example.org.

 Students on the English Literature pathway will explore texts ranging from the Old English, medieval and early modern periods to the nineteenth and through to the twenty-first century.
 These texts extend across national boundaries and regions, from British to Irish to American to World Literature, and cover multiple genres.
 You will explore literary production, and learn about the value of literature by analysing how fiction, poetry and drama are inspired, shaped, released and received in particular historical and cultural contexts, and understanding how the meanings of literary texts change and renew across different times and places.